patrick-klein/script.library.integration.tool/README.md

 ## Contributing

-If this addon generates enough interest, I will include a guide on contributing further.
-As for now, refer to inline TODO tags for known bugs and planned feature development.
-Also, please message me before working so I can confirm the latest development version is live on GitHub.

 This addon also includes full localization support, so you are welcome to submit and update translated string files.

+For now, refer to inline TODO tags for known bugs and planned feature development.
 And thank you for considering improving this project!
 Full credit for your contributions will be given in the release notes and here in the README.

 ---